WLAC: Talk radio era

-Much in the same manner as in years past when network programming gave way at sunset to R&B music for a different audience, for many years after WLAC changed to news and talk, the station abruptly switched, without any warning to unacquainted listeners, at 8 p.m.
+Much in the same manner as in years past when network programming gave way at sunset to R&B music for a different audience, for many years after WLAC changed to news and talk, the station abruptly switched, without any warning to unacquainted listeners, at 8 pm.
 Central Time (when the clear-channel signal settled into place) to a Christian talk and teaching format.
 The nighttime line-up included paid broadcasts of many evangelical, fundamentalist, and Pentecostal preachers, seeking donations for their ministries, with the news/talk format resuming at daybreak (after the Hoss Allen show).
 This practice was discontinued shortly after the station's purchase by AMFM, Inc. in 1999.
 AMFM was later merged into San Antonio-based Clear Channel Communications, which became iHeartMedia in 2014.

 For many years, WLAC was the Nashville home of the University of Tennessee Volunteers, bringing Vols football and men's basketball to much of North America at night.
 In 2010, the Vol Network moved its Nashville affiliation to WGFX-FM.
 Since 2012, WLAC serves as the flagship of the Vanderbilt Commodores IMG Sports Network; the station has carried Vanderbilt games at various times in past years as well.

 On September 21, 2018, translator station W252CM dropped its classic country format, branded as The Big Legend, and began to simulcast WLAC on FM, with the station's branding changing to TalkRadio 98.3.
-Along with the translator, WLAC is also simulcast on WSIX-HD2.
+Along with the translator, WLAC is also simulcast on WSIX-FM-HD2.

 In 2018, the station announced the addition of a new morning show, The Tennessee Star Report with Steve Gill, beginning September 24.
 Gill ran into legal problems the following year; according to The Tennessean, Gill failed to pay $170,000 in child support, resulting in his arrest.
 He spent more than a week in the Williamson County Jail and resigned his position with the conservative news website "The Tennessee Star."

 WLAC, since 2021, has become the flagship of the EIB Network, featuring The Clay Travis and Buck Sexton Show.